timescale/timescaledb/tsl/src/remote/README.md

 The `async` module allows you to make asynchronous requests on connections and manage those requests.

-The (backend-local) `connection_cache` maintains a cache of connections to remote servers that survive transaction boundaries.
+The (backend-local) `connection_cache` maintains a cache of connections to data nodes that survive transaction boundaries.
 This prevents each transaction from having to incur the overhead of creating new connections.